 – Your investment is CGT (Capital Gains Tax) exempt

-– It’s fully insured against theft, accidental damage, spoilage for 10 years
+– It’s fully insured against theft, accidental damage and spoilage

 Our minimum order is two Casks.